Guifeng Zongmi: The intrinsically enlightened true mind

 The central doctrine of the highest teaching which is at the core of Zongmi's thought is the idea that all beings are endowed with a "perfectly enlightened mind," which is none other than the buddha-nature (tathāgatagarbha), the Dharmadhātu (法界, absolute reality) and the "one mind" of the Awakening of Faith.
 According to Zongmi:The teaching of the one vehicle that reveals the nature holds that all sentient beings without exception have the intrinsically enlightened true mind.
 From time without beginning it is permanently abiding and immaculate.
 It is shining, unobscured, clear and bright ever-present awareness.
 It is also called Buddha-nature, and it is also called tathagatagarbha.
 From time without beginning deluded thoughts cover it, and [sentient beings] by themselves are not aware of it.
 Because they only recognize their inferior qualities, they become indulgently attached, enmeshed in karma, and experience the suffering of birth-and-death.
 The Great Enlightened One took pity upon them and taught that everything without exception is empty.
 He further revealed that the purity of the numinous enlightened true mind is wholly identical with that of all Buddhas.

-Zongmi uses the term "empty tranquil awareness," which he understands as encompassing both the positive and negative aspects of the ultimate reality.
+For Zongmi, the ultimate truth is characterized by "awareness" (chih), which he also sometimes describes as "numinous awareness" (ling-chih), "numinous awareness unobscured" (ling-chih pu-mei), "ever-present awareness" (ch'ang-chih), and "empty tranquil awareness" (k'ung chi [chih] chih).
+This awareness is not the defiled mind, mental discrimination, nor is it an object of the mind.
+According to Gregory, for Zongmi, this awareness is "the underlying ground of consciousness that is always present in all sentient life," it is "the noetic ground of both delusion and enlightenment, ignorance and wisdom, or, as he aptly terms it, the mind ground (hsin-li)."
+Zongmi explains the true nature as a "spiritual Knowing that never darkens," going on to state that whether one is enlightened or deluded, mind is "aware in and of itself," or "spontaneously Knowing" (自知; zizhi), without depending on sense objects or conditions.
+Zongmi understands the term "empty tranquil awareness" as encompassing both the positive and negative aspects of the ultimate reality.
 He says:"Empty" means empty of all phenomenal appearances and is still a negative term.
 "Tranquil" just indicates the principle of the immutability of the true nature and is not the same as nothingness.
 "Awareness" indicates the revelation of the very essence and is not the same as discrimination.
 It alone constitutes the intrinsic essence of the true mind.

-For Zongmi, the ultimate truth is characterized by "awareness" (chih), which he also sometimes describes as "numinous awareness" (ling-chih), "numinous awareness unobscured" (ling-chih pu-mei), "ever-present awareness" (ch'ang-chih), and "empty tranquil awareness" (k'ung chi [chih] chih).
-This awareness is not the defiled mind, mental discrimination, nor is it an object of the mind.
-According to Gregory, for Zongmi, this awareness is "the underlying ground of consciousness that is always present in all sentient life," it is "the noetic ground of both delusion and enlightenment, ignorance and wisdom, or, as he aptly terms it, the mind ground (hsin-li)."